Surplus value: Definition

+In Marxian economics, surplus value is the difference in value created by workers in the process of production and the wages they receive in exchange for their labor.
+In a capitalist system of production, workers sell their labor power to capitalists in exchange for their wages.
+However, the value produced by workers during a workday exceeds the amount required to reproduce workers' labor power, as embodied by their wages.
+This excess value is kept by the capitalists as profit.
+Marx regarded this not as a symptom of fair exchange, but as a structural feature of capitalist production.
+Because workers do not own the means of production, they are required to sell their labor at a wage less than the value they create, enabling capitalists to grow wealth over time by reinvesting this surplus value.
+Marx linked this process and broader patterns of inequality, arguing it contributes to the concentration of wealth and continued class division within capitalist societies, and saw surplus value as central to understanding how economic growth can occur alongside unequal outcomes.

 Total surplus-value in an economy (Marx refers to the mass or volume of surplus-value) is basically equal to the sum of net distributed and undistributed profit, net interest, net rents, net tax on production and various net receipts associated with royalties, licensing, leasing, certain honorariums etc. (see also value product).

 Of course, the way generic profit income is grossed and netted in social accounting may differ somewhat from the way an individual business does that (see also Operating surplus).

 Marx's own discussion focuses mainly on profit, interest and rent, largely ignoring taxation and royalty-type fees which were proportionally very small components of the national income when he lived.
 Over the last 150 years, however, the role of the state in the economy has increased in almost every country in the world.
 Around 1850, the average share of government spending in GDP (See also Government spending) in the advanced capitalist economies was around 5%; in 1870, a bit above 8%; on the eve of World War I, just under 10%; just before the outbreak of World War II, around 20%; by 1950, nearly 30%; and today the average is around 35–40%. (see for example Alan Turner Peacock, "The growth of public expenditure", in Encyclopedia of Public Choice, Springer 2003, pp. 594–597).